9 Safe, Natural Blood Thinners To Reduce Blood Clots (Thrombosis) And Risk of Stroke

 Turmeric is commonly used in curry dishes and Indian cuisine, along with providing a wide assortment of medical benefits.
 Curcumin, the polyphenol derived from the plant has been used extensively in complementary and alternative medicine for its various therapeutic properties.

 It helps prevent blood clotting, acting as an antiplatelet.
 You can add freshly ground turmeric powder to water, tea, curry, salads, and other meals.
 Taking a curcumin supplement daily might be a better alternative to a pharmaceutical drug.
+Find out how to grow turmeric at home.

 Ginger is almost as powerful as turmeric in terms of its anti-coagulating properties.